chi-collective/genparse/README.md

 - **llm_opts** (dict or None): Additional options for the language model, such as temperature or top-p settings for sampling.
 - **vllm_engine_opts** (dict or None): Additional options for the VLLM engine, such as data type (dtype).
 These options are ignored if VLLM is not used.

-See the docstring for optional arguments that can be provided for more complex usage.

 > **💡Tip:** To try different grammars without having to instantiate new `InferenceSetup` objects each time, use the `update_grammar` method; `setup.update_grammar(new_grammar)` will replace the existing grammar in `setup` with `new_grammar`.